shashwatahalder01/CampaignPulse/README.md

-# Communicator
+# CampaignPulse

-"CampaignPulse" could be a platform that manages and automates the delivery of personalized messages to users across different social media channels (e.g., Twitter, Facebook, Instagram) for marketing campaigns, event promotions, and user engagement initiatives.
+"CampaignPulse" - a platform that manages and automates the delivery of personalized messages to users across different social media channels (e.g., Twitter, Facebook, Instagram) for marketing campaigns, event promotions, and user engagement initiatives.
 The name reflects the heartbeat or pulse of active campaign communication.